 The taxable portion of the Roth withdrawal is also subject to the 10% early distribution penalty.

 How Much Can You Contribute to a Roth IRA?

-The maximum amount you can contribute to a Roth IRA is $6,000 annually beginning in 2019.
+The maximum amount you can contribute to a Roth IRA is $6,000 annually in 2020, $7,000 if you're 50 or older.
 Those who are age 50 or older can contribute an additional $1,000 a year as a catch-up contribution.
 This is an increase from previous years—the first such increase since 2013—although the additional $1,000 increment didn't change.